milabuob/nirfaster-FF/README.md

 - Scipy
 - psutil
 - matplotlib
+- scikit-image (*new from version 1.2*)

-If you are using a Anaconda (or its alike) Python, they should already be available.
+If you are using a Anaconda Python, they should already be available.

 ### Priority of development